What is Melasma: Symptoms, Causes and Treatment

 Contraceptive therapy or birth control pills

-It is observed that melasma is common in individuals who take oral contraceptive pills containing progesterone and estrogen.
+Melasma is commonly observed in individuals taking oral contraceptives containing progesterone and estrogen.

 Exposure to sunlight